Shubham0o7/ETH-Beginner/README.md

 ### Functions

-* 'mint(address _address, uint _value)': A function for minting new tokens.
+* mint(address _address, uint _value): A function for minting new tokens.
 It increases the total supply and the balance of the specified address.

-* 'burn(address _address, uint _value)': A function for burning tokens.
+* burn(address _address, uint _value): A function for burning tokens.
 It decreases the total supply and the balance of the specified address, but only if the sender's balance is sufficient.
 ```
 // mint() function
 function mint(address _address, uint _value) public {